Smuhola/simple-notepad/README.md

 # simple-notepad

-Simple browser notepad made in HTML, CSS and JavaScript.
+Simple browser notepad made with HTML, CSS and JavaScript.